Gordon Campbell (Royal Navy officer)

-Vice admiral Gordon Campbell, VC, DSO2 (6 January 1886 – 3 October 1953) was a British naval officer, writer, politician and a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Vice-Admiral Gordon Campbell, VC, DSO2 (6 January 1886 – 3 October 1953) was a British naval officer, writer, politician and a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 He was also awarded the Croix de Guerre and appointed a chevalier of the Légion d'honneur for his actions during the First World War.

 Early life and career

-Born on 6 January 1886 to Frederick Campbell, he was educated at Dulwich College, which he attended between 1898 and 1900.
-He then joined the Royal Navy and was in October 1902 posted as a midshipman to the battleship HMS Irresistible serving in the Mediterranean Sea.
-He was promoted to lieutenant in 1907 and to commander in March 1916.
-It was during the First World War that he was awarded the Victoria Cross for the following action:
+Born on 6 January 1886 to Frederick Campbell, he was educated at Dulwich College Preparatory School (Dulwich Prep London) before moving to Dulwich College, which he attended between 1898 and 1900.
+He then enlisted the Royal Navy as a cadet and was in October 1902 posted as a midshipman to the battleship HMS Irresistible serving in the Mediterranean Sea.
+He was promoted to Sub-lieutenant in 1905, lieutenant in 1907 and commander in March 1916.
+It was during the First World War that he was awarded the Victoria Cross for the following action: After, he was promoted to Captain on the 7th June 1917, and was awarded his Victoria Cross in 1918.

 Campbell also commanded HMS Dunraven during the action of 8 August 1917 when she was sunk by SM UC-71.
 Victoria Crosses were awarded to two members of the crew who were selected by ballot from amongst the crew of Dunraven, Lieutenant Charles George Bonner and Petty Officer Ernest Herbert Pitcher.
 Campbell received his second Bar to his Distinguished Service Order (DSO).